Does one really characterise what we M-F transsexual made as a ‘choice’?

 My mom was correct for her time and even for some during the 1970s and 1980s.
 She was denied employment as an accountant; she was continually being shoved into lowly clerical / bookkeeping work despite her better qualifications.

 I’ve told many people that, in all honesty, I could have stayed ‘male’ if I could have survived living as ‘male.
 I can’t do that, even now – with no need and no necessity for connection to any employment sphere or tie to the economy.
 I collect a monthly SSA check as income and pay my utility bills as outgo all through direct deposit.
-That has been the bulk of my life since my employer fired me (August 2008).
+That has been the bulk of my life since my employer fired me on their charge that my being Transsexual renders me ‘mentally unfit’ to be a State employee (August 2008).
 I could live the rest of my life in total isolation – in an environment in which my sex and gender would be irrelevant, and I still could not live as ‘male’, I still can’t present as ‘male’.

 Can you comprehend this?
 There is nothing holding me to any or either sex or whatever in-between or beyond.
 Yet I can’t leave my female-hood behind.
 That is the strength of one’s identity.